WordPress Hosting SLA

 a. scheduled outages or Force Majeure events;

-b. downtime caused by a non-standard environment, Customer machine access, Customer’s violation of the Agreement including the Acceptable Use Policy, Customer authored code or changes to the Site or Services by parties other than JB Design, or use that exceeds Customer’s plan capacity (e.g. visitors that exceed the limit for the Customer’s plan);
+b. downtime caused by a non-standard environment, Customer machine access, Customer’s violation of the Agreement including the Acceptable Use Policy, Customer authored code or changes to the Site or Services by parties other than Berry Creative, or use that exceeds Customer’s plan capacity (e.g. visitors that exceed the limit for the Customer’s plan);

 c. emergency maintenance (e.g. in order to apply a patch to address a security vulnerability)